Areas of Practice

-A will is possibly the most common document that comes to mind when you think of estate planning.
-A will is a document that takes effect after a person passes away.
-After you pass away, the executor named in your will applies to be appointed by the court to obtain Letters Testamentary and officially act as the personal representative of your estate.
-Probating a will can be a fairly simple process in Texas compared to other states, but it is important to have not only a valid will, but one with the appropriate language allowing for an independent administration.
+A Will is the most common document that comes to mind when you think of death and estate planning.
+A Will is a document that takes effect after a person’s death.
+After you pass away, the Independent Executor named in your Will applies to be appointed by the court to obtain Letters Testamentary and officially act as the personal representative of your estate.
+Probating a will can be a fairly simple process in Texas compared to other states, but it is important to have not only a valid will but one with the appropriate language allowing for an independent administration.

 Powers of Attorney

-A will or trust is not all you need when preparing your estate plan.
-In addition to these documents, which are mainly in place to handle affairs upon your passing, our attorneys prepare several other “core” documents that will help facilitate your care should you become incapacitated or need someone to act on your behalf.
-These documents include a financial power of attorney, medical power of attorney, HIPAA authorization, directive to physicians and declarations of guardian.
-These are critical documents for anyone over the age of 18, which is the age a child becomes legally recognized as an adult and a parent loses the right to act on the child’s behalf.
+A Will or trust is not the only document you need when preparing your estate plan.
+In addition to these documents, which are in place to handle affairs upon your passing, our attorneys prepare several other “core” documents that will help facilitate your care and financial affairs should you become incapacitated or need someone to act on your behalf temporarily or permanently.
+These documents include a financial power of attorney, medical power of attorney, HIPAA authorization, directive to physicians, and declaration to appoint guardians for yourself or for your minor children.
+These are critical documents for anyone over the age of 18, which is the age a child becomes legally recognized as an adult, and a parent loses the right to act on the child’s behalf.